 Academic Positions Held

-Wharton: 1986-present (named Thomas Gerrity Professor, 2001; Chairperson, Legal Studies Department, 1995-2000; Pfizer Foundation Term Assistant Professor of Legal Studies, 1986-91).
-Previous appointment: Brandeis University.
-Visiting appointment: Harvard University School of Law; Harvard Program on Negotiation
+Wharton: 1986-present .
+Named Thomas Gerrity Professor, 2001; Chairperson, Legal Studies and Business Ethics Department, 1995-2000 and 2010-Present; Pfizer Foundation Term Assistant Professor of Legal Studies, 1986-91.
+Previous appointment: Lecturer in Legal Studies Program, Brandeis University.
+Visiting Scholar, Harvard University School of Law; Harvard Program on Negotiation.

-Associate, Hill & Barlow, Boston; Law Clerk, United States Court of Appeals for the First Circuit, Boston; Account Executive and Market Researcher, J.R.
+Associate, Hill & Barlow, Boston; Law Clerk, Judge Levin H. Campbell, United States Court of Appeals for the First Circuit, Boston, MA; Account Executive and Market Researcher, J.R.
 Taft Corporation, Washington, DC; Social worker and housing relocation counselor, Washington, DC.